 Some of them could be subjective and depend on your goals.

-For example, it isn’t a language learning software but actually a language exchange app.
-The primary focus is to improve the conversation skills by talking with native speakers.
+For example, it isn’t language learning software but a language exchange app.
+The primary focus is improving conversation skills by talking with native speakers.

 However, it is a negative for someone who needs a more comprehensive plan to learn a language.